Even eyes can be sunburned.

 This much we can tell you: if you purchase your sunglasses at a gas station, convenience store, off-the-rack at the grocery store, or if you spent less than $60 for them, they probably are not giving you the protection you need.

 We recommend sun protection for everyone (even babies and children).
 Off-the-shelf sunglasses are not giving you or your child adequate protection.
-Come on in to Jensen Eye Care and ask us to help you find a quality pair of sunglasses that you like.
+Come into Jensen Eye Care and ask us to help you find a quality pair of sunglasses that you'll like.
 It is true that a good pair of sunglasses will be more expensive than what you pay at the convenience store, but your preventative measures for good eye health is worth it.
 Invest in a good pair of sunglasses and wear them.